 Hasha Musha Perman “uplifting, ecstatic,” is a dynamic innovator in Jewish music and prayer.
-She has been the Cantor and Music Director of Congregation Beth Shalom from our shul on Main Street to our present congregation on 5th Avenue.
+She has been the Cantor and Music Director of Congregation Beth Shalom for nearly thirty years, from our shul on Main Street to our present congregation on 5th Avenue.
 Before joining CBS, she founded Hasha Musha & The Kiev Klezmers in Chicago, a “glorious” mix of outstanding musicians, Russian Jews and American Klezmers.
 She co-founded Minyan HaShira, the Singing Minyan.
 Her one-woman show, More Than Chicken Soup, toured the US with her Klezmer trio.
 Cantor Perman is very proud of the wonderful CBS Festival Choir, a volunteer choir, that inspires spirituality and joyous singing during the High Holy Days.
 All are welcome.

 Hasha creates new expressions for prayer and participation.
 She created the Sacred Drumming Circle, a celebration of Shabbat with drums and percussion.
 Her illustrated Tu B˙Shvat Haggadah is a great source for community observance and celebration.
 Covid isolated us from communal prayer.
 Now, gratefully, our services are in person.
 Hasha welcomes everyone (masked) to a new inclusive Friday night Shabbat Shalom! service, all ages, singing, blessing, with a short universal story, 5:30-6:00 p.m., the first Friday of each month.